AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/custom-style-toc.md

 ## Apply styles to topichead elements

-You can also use the `outputclass` attribute on a `<topichead>` element to apply custom styles to the generated TOC.
+You can use the `outputclass` attribute on a `<topichead>` element to apply different styles to the TOC entry and the heading generated for the topichead.

 For example, if you define the following `topichead` in your DITA map: